Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode

 Introduction

-Distributed Data Parallel Wrapper (DDPW) is a lightweight Python wrapper relevant for PyTorch users.
-It is written in Python 3.10.
+Distributed Data Parallel Wrapper (DDPW) is a lightweight Python wrapper relevant to PyTorch users.
+It is written in Python 3.13.

 DDPW enables writing compute-intensive tasks (such as training models) without deeply worrying about the underlying compute platform (CPU, Apple SoC, GPUs, or SLURM (uses Submitit)) and instead allows specifying it simply as an argument.
 This considerably minimises the need to change the code for each type of platform.